chbauman/yono/README.md

 # YONO Streetband's Website

 We use Github Pages to host our static webpage.

-Check us out at TODO
+Check it out at [https://yonostreetband.ch](https://yonostreetband.ch)